patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/redbook-03.jpg)

 Note:
-**Remember Jung's flood nightmares that came from the collective unconscious?**
+Remember Jung's flood nightmares that came from the collective unconscious?

 --

 <!-- .slide: data-background="#000000" -->
-**"I saw a terrible flood that covered all the northen and low-lying lands between the North Sea and the Alps.
-It reached from England up to Russia, and from the coast of the North Sea right up to theAlps.
-I saw yellow waves, swimming rubble and the death ofcountless thousands...
-Two weeks passed then the visions returned, still more violent than before and an inner voice spjoe: - Look at it, it is completely real, and it will come to pass.
-You cannot doubt this.- (Octover 1913)**
+"**I saw a terrible flood** that covered all the northen and low-lying lands between the North Sea and the Alps.
+It reached from England up to Russia, and from the coast of the North Sea right up to the Alps.
+I saw yellow waves, swimming rubble and the death of countless thousands...
+Two weeks passed then the visions returned, still more violent than before and an inner voice spoke:

+Look at it, it is completely real, and it will come to pass.
+You cannot doubt this."

+*C. G. Jung, October 1913*

 Note:
+Jung's description of the flood nightmares.

 --